CDRT/blog/docs/2024/intro_ldmm.md

 #### Find-LnvMachineType

 But what if you don't know the machine type of a particular model?
 You can use this cmdlet to the possible machine types based on the friendly model name.
 Specify less detail in the model name if you are not finding the results you are looking for.
 This will increase the chance of a string match and will return more results.
 In some cases you may see multiple machine types for the same model.
 Some of these may be Intel vs. AMD models.
+If you are creating a script to run on a device and just need the machine type of that device, you can use the Get-LnvMachineType  (see [below](#lenovo-device-data)).

 ``` PowerShell
 PS C:\> Find-LnvMachineType -ModelName 'ThinkPad L15 Gen 4'